 Key Takeaway

-Buying cheap properties can increase risk when the market has weak demand, limited employment, poor infrastructure, high maintenance, or slow capital growth.
+Buying cheap properties can increase risk when the market has weak demand, limited employment, poor infrastructure, higher maintenance pressure or slow capital growth.
 The goal is not to buy the most properties.
 The goal is to build the strongest portfolio value over time.

 Before You Buy Cheap